Handling Async File Uploads for Shapefile Processing in FastAPI

 raise HTTPException(

-detail="Shapefile bundles must be uploaded as .zip archives"
+detail="Shapefile bundles must be uploaded as .zip archives."

 )